EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 * establishing a regular release cycle
 * reviewing and voting on RFCs

-The PSC members vote on proposals, RFCs, etc. via e-mail on the eoxserver-dev mailing list.
+The PSC members vote on proposals, RFCs, etc. via e-mail on the dev mailing list.
 Proposals shall be available for review for at least two days where a single veto delays the progress but at the end a majority of members may adopt a proposal.